 In order to validate the value of moving to the cloud, you need to get baselines for your applications before you move to the cloud.
 Define pre-migration baselines for applications and their underlying infrastructures that you have designated for cloud service improvements based on your KPIs.
 To stay on top of your KPIs as you are moving, create baseline alerts for applications monitored by APM and Browser and use NRQL alerts to get notified on any spikes or drops in your KPIs.

-The following Insights dashboard tracks key performance indicators for applications designated to move to the cloud:
+The following dashboard tracks key performance indicators for applications designated to move to the cloud:

 After you migrate applications to the cloud, apply the same criteria to post-migration baselines so you can compare your results from before and after your migration.

-Insights is a single location to view all the data that New Relic products gather.
-Use New Relic Insights to visualize your KPIs before and after your move:
+Dashboards is a single location to view all the data that New Relic products gather.
+Use New Relic Dashboards to visualize your KPIs before and after your move:

 PageView and PageAction event types with Browser